This is how you watch the SeQual 2021 horror movie from around the world

 How do you see Candyman 2021?

 You can try saying his name five times on your screens, or we can tell you where to watch Candyman.
 Now the wait is over; Candyman is ready to appear on your screens.
 Candyman is presented by Universal Pictures, which has its own Peacock streaming service.
 They also broadcast their projects on HBO Max.
-Candyman also airs on Hulu.
-Amazon Prime has the latest Candyman movie on its site, so this segment will likely be shown to Amazon Prime video users as well.
+Candyman also broadcasts on Hulu.
+Amazon Prime has the latest Candyman movie on their site, so this part will likely be available to Amazon Prime Video users as well.

 How do you watch HBO Max